Knife Maker's Mark for Jay Fisher Knives

 There is a lot of confusion about documentation to prove copyright.
 I've even had violators, who have illegally reproduced my copyrighted patterns of knives, insist that I supply detailed blueprints or some kind of paperwork to them to prove my copyrights.
 I've heard of knife makers, who are saddened by the copies of their work being distributed, regret that they hadn't "copyrighted" their designs.
 This needs clarified.

 First, a copyright is not a utility or design patent (topic above), so does not require a detailed and specific blueprint, with operational descriptions, measurements, materials, and device interactions.
-That is for a patentable device or ornamentation and not a knife design.
+That is for a patentable device or manufactured design ornamentation and not a knife design.
 The details of that design must exist in a form that can be verified, such as a website.
 It would be ridiculous to have created a design and keep it on a piece of paper in a shoebox, because the date of creation not provable or knowable.
 If, however, a knife design resides on a website as an original work, it is protected.

 Secondly, understand that a design is protected from the date of creation, and it is copyrighted even without the official filing from the Library of Congress!
 There are some simple requirements though, as detailed on the United States Library of Congress Copyright Office documents: "Copyright protects “original works of authorship” that are fixed in a tangible form of expression.
 The fixation need not be directly perceptible so long as it may be communicated with the aid of a machine or device."